MRIGlobal

 MRIGlobal is an independent, nonprofit, applied research organization based in Kansas City, Missouri, with offices also in Virginia, Maryland, and North Kansas City, Missouri.
 In addition to its own research laboratories, MRIGlobal co-manages the National Renewable Energy Laboratory research facility for the Department of Energy as part of the Alliance for Sustainable Energy.

 MRIGlobal produces solutions to biological, chemical, and engineering challenges by performing research and development services for health and defense-focused organizations.
 This includes expertise in pharmaceutical research and clinical trial support, infectious disease biosurveillance and diagnostics development, biological and chemical threat agent detection, and laboratory management and operations.

 Foundation

 Midwest Research Institute was founded in December 1943 individuals who were determined to retain and attract scientific and engineering talent in the Midwest.

-Since its founding, the institute has performed work in collaboration with NASA, the U.S. Environmental Protection Agency, the U.S. Arm], the National Cancer Institute, National Institute of Neurological Disorders and Stroke (NINDS), and the United States Department of State.
+Since its founding, the institute has performed work in collaboration with NASA, the U.S. Environmental Protection Agency, the U.S. Army, the National Cancer Institute, National Institute of Neurological Disorders and Stroke (NINDS), and the United States Department of State.
 On March 1, 2011, Midwest Research Institute was renamed MRIGlobal to reflect its expanded focus.